 When you are at home, this can be very easy to do but look out for public areas like the dog park or in other people’s yards.
 Another great option is to grow your puppy, an herb garden specifically for them to snack on.

 Some common herb that your puppy may like are:

 - Purple Coneflower

 When they listen to you and do what they are told, give them a treat and tell them that they are a good boy or girl.
-Your Goldendoodle will quickly learn to not eat grass and wait for a taste treat.
+Your puppy will quickly learn to not eat grass and wait for a taste treat.

-Give them attention: When your Goldendoodle is eating grass, pick up one of their favorite toys, and start to play with them with this toy.
+Give them attention: When your puppy is eating grass, pick up one of their favorite toys, and start to play with them with this toy.
 Many times, they will stop eating grass and come and play with the toy.

 This helps decrease their boredom and allows them something else to do to keep them entertained while they are outside other than munching on the grass.

 Give Your puppy Praises: Many puppies will stop eating grass for praises and attention.
 When your puppy starts to munch on the grass, tell them to come to you and give them praise.

 puppies who are eating grass because they are bored will quickly stop eating if you start to give them attention.
 Treats are always a big hit when trying to get your puppy to stop eating grass.

 Make sure that these treats are not high in calories, or your puppy may gain weight when learning not to eat grass.